MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

 ms.custom: seodec18

 ---
-# Set up and configuration on Ubuntu or RHEL in Azure
+# Docker on Linux in Azure

 *Applies to: Microsoft Cloud App Security*

-You can configure automatic log upload for continuous reports in Cloud App Security using a Docker on Ubuntu or Red Hat Enterprise Linux (RHEL) in Azure.
-This article describes how to set up the automatic log upload.
+You can configure automatic log upload for continuous reports in Cloud App Security using a Docker on Ubuntu, Red Hat Enterprise Linux (RHEL), or CentOS in Azure.

 ## Prerequisites

+* OS:
+    * Ubuntu 14.04, 16.04, and 18.04
-* OS: Ubuntu 16.04 and 18.04, RHEL 7.2 or higher, or CentOS 7.2 or higher
+    * RHEL 7.2 or higher
+    * CentOS 7.2 or higher

 * Disk space: 250 GB